arshchawla21/stock_watchlist/README.md

 # Real-time Stock Watchlist

 ## Demo
 Access and interact with the Real-time Stock Watchlist app below, or using this _link_.
-To learn how to access the source code keep reading!
+To learn how to access the source code and build your own stock watchlist app keep reading!

 ## Overview
 Stock Price Dashboard is a Python web application built using Streamlit that allows users to view real-time stock information for any given ticker symbol.
 This app leverages the Yahoo Finance API to fetch and display up-to-date stock price data, providing an intuitive and interactive experience for users interested in tracking stock market movements.